ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 Dynamic Resource Update
 -----------------------
-Ray **does not allow to dynamically update cluster resources after a node starts**.
+Ray **does not allow to dynamically update of resources capacities after a node starts**.